 Ensure that your running bottles are filled.

 07:30 Take your luggage (which will be locked away for the duration of the event) to the Conference Center.
-Make sure that each item is clearly labeled with your name and bib number.
+Make sure that each item is clearly labelled with your name and Bib number.
 Do not hand in any loose items.
 Two baggage labels are included in your information wallet.
 Please ensure that you sign for your luggage.

 Make your way to the start.